Squarespace SEO Tips for Photographers and Planners

 Keywords are the phrases people type into Google when they’re looking for someone like you.
 If your site contains the right words in the right places, Google has a better chance of showing your site to potential clients.

-And here’s the best part - as a wedding photographer or wedding planner, your ideal clients are already searching for what you do.
+And here’s the best part - as a wedding photographer or any wedding professional, your ideal clients are already searching for what you do.
 You just need to meet them there.

 01. Start With Your Site Title and Meta Description